Zami77/Fractal_Burst/README.md

 # Fractal Burst
 [THE GAME CAN BE PLAYED HERE](https://zami77.github.io/Fractal_Burst/) </br>

 Fractals are repeating patterns, often found throughout nature.
 Time is one.
-Follow Isaac and his android partner in attempting to alter the neverending fractal of time.
+Follow Isaac and his android partner in an attempt to alter the neverending fractal of time.

 ![Home_Screen](Screenshots/Home_Screen_Screenshot.PNG)